From the outside, my life looked exactly the way it was supposed to.

 My role isn't to fix you.

-It’s to walk with you as you come back into your body, your truth, your aliveness.
+It's to walk beside you as you come home to yourself.

-To midwife what is trying to be born through you.
+To midwife what is wanting to be born through you.

-Because what feels like everything falling apart is actually often something new emerging.
+Because what feels like everything falling apart is often the beginning of something new.

 A threshold.